Interface

 modular

 : Modular computation algorithm.
 Only has effect when computing basis over rational numbers.
-Available options are:
+Available options are::auto

 for the learn & apply algorithm.